The Last Fish: Sailors at the End of Time

 One day, while playing her music high atop an ocean cliff, she discovers a translucent orange fish emitting light from its heart.
 As she notices it struggling for survival, she dives in to retrieve it.
-After learning that it is the last fish on her planet, she goes on an impossible journey in search of clean water, testing the limits of courage and self-sufficiency.
+After learning that it is the last fish on her planet, she goes on a dangerous journey in search of clean water, testing the limits of courage and self-sufficiency.

 Her heroic act of trying to save the most vulnerable reignites a humanity and wisdom long lost in our current culture of “us vs. them” thinking.